P1ntas/Computer-Security-Foundations/LOGBOOK4.md

 _=./a.out
 ````

 As we can see, the PATH and test ($ANY_NAME) variables are passed on, while the $LD_LIBRARY_PATH isn't inherited, using the default values.
+That's because it's part of the Linux OS and as such can't be changed by non root users.

 # Task 6